Getting Started

 Using the source code version

-If you’ve got an enterprise license plan, you should have been given read only access to Magic’s source code.
-Clone the repository, make sure you’ve got .Net Core version 8 installed, the latest version of NodeJS, and Angular, and enter the “backend” and “frontend” folders with two terminal windows, and execute the following commands in the respective terminals.
+Clone the repository, make sure you’ve got .Net Core version 9 installed, the latest version of NodeJS, and Angular, and enter the “backend” and “frontend” folders with two terminal windows, and execute the following commands in the respective terminals.

 dotnet run